 To facilitate the very highest standard of learning and teaching for our SEND students, we have regular staff meetings where all teaching staff receive training and updates on our most vulnerable students including our SEND students; this training includes effective strategies to support SEND students and updates on learning support information for individual students about how we can best support them, taking into account their individual needs to ensure that all SEND students are effectively supported so they can reach their full potential.

 The Arthur Terry School works within the framework of the Single Equality Act 2010 where students with SEND are treated more favourably where reasonable adjustments are used to offer bespoke support to students with SEND.
 We are an inclusive school and aim to offer a range of provision to support pupils with communication and interaction, cognition and learning difficulties, social, and emotional health difficulties or sensory or physical needs.
 The range of support deployed may be tailored to individual need following thorough assessment by internal or external agencies.

 Our SEND team of highly skilled staff have excellent working relationships with an array of external agencies so we can best support our SEND students.
 Our approach to supporting SEND students is designed to promote students working towards becoming independent and resilient learners and should not be seen in isolation.
 To facilitate this approach, we have a dedicated Learning Support area and highly skilled staff who support our SEND students.
-In addition to the expertise of the SENCO and Assistant SENCO, we also have Lead Teaching Assistants with specialist training and/or extensive experience in a wide range of areas of SEND including autism, literacy, transition, Sixth Form and examinations to offer bespoke support to our SEND students to give them the best possible chance of success in our inclusive setting.
+In addition to the expertise of the SENCO and Assistant SENCO, we also have Lead Teaching Assistants who offer support to our SEND students to give them the best possible chance of success in our inclusive setting.

 Special Educational Needs Coordinator (SENDCO):